Coronavirus/COVID-19 – Latest Updates

 - ‘Go before you go’ – some public toilet facilities are opening but always be prepared for closures.

 - Please do not light fires or BBQs in public outdoor areas at the present time.

 - Be mindful of local residents and communities who live and work in the areas you are visiting, please be kind.

 Frequently Asked Questions

-- Travel – travel anywhere in Scotland to meet others for the above purpose – but you must not stay away from your local council area (or for Highland or Argyll and Bute, the Level 3 or Level 4 part of those areas that you live in) overnight.
+- Travel – travel anywhere in Scotland to meet others for the above purpose – but you must not travel into a council area with Level 3 or 4 restrictions.

 - Hospitality and Tourism Businesses – Please check https://status.visitcairngorms.com to see what is open.